 The z-point density distribution shows a maximum at a radius between 16 and 17.
 The z-point distribution basically has a Gaussian form.
 In the next post we shall look a bit closer at these findings – and their origin in Gaussian distributions along the coordinate axes of the latent space.
 After an application of a PCA analysis we shall furthermore see that the z-point distribution in an AE’s latent vector space is indeed fragmented and shows filaments on certain length scales.
 A VAE with a tiny KL-loss will show the same fragmentation.

-In further forthcoming post we shall afterward investigate the confining and at the same time blurring impact of the KL-loss on the latent space.
+In further forthcoming posts we shall afterward investigate the confining and at the same time blurring impact of the KL-loss on the latent space.
 Which will make it usable for creative purposes.
+But the next post

 And let us all who praise freedom not forget:

 The worst fascist, war criminal and killer living today is the Putler.
 He must be isolated at all levels, be denazified and sooner than later be imprisoned.
 Long live a free and democratic Ukraine!